Valliyoorkkavu

 The idol of the temple is believed to be self-manifested and the annual festival falls in the month of March and will last for 14 days.
 It is a major event and thousands of people from all over the place takes part in this biggest event.

+Rituals

 The temple has many numerous rituals held during the festival include the oppana varavu, a procession from Cheramkode Bhagavathy temple at Kallody near Mananthavady and Adiyaras, a procession with tender coconut for abhishekam (ablution) marks the arattu of Valliyooramma.
 The festival concluded when the oppana varavu returns to Cheramkode Bhagavathy temple after the rudhirakkolam, a symbolic fight between Goddess and the demon king, Darika, in which the Bhagavathy wins.